DALAI-project/CornerAPI/README.md

 The API code has been built using the FastAPI lirary (https://fastapi.tiangolo.com/).
 It can be run either in a virtual environment, or in a Docker container.
 Instructions for both options are given below.

+The API uses the pretrained machine learning model file located in the `/model` folder.
+By default the file name should be `corner_model.onnx`.
+If you use a model with different name, you need to update the model name in the `MODEL_PATH` variable of the `api.py` file.

 ### Running the API in a virtual environment

 These instructions use a conda virtual environment, and as a precondition you should have Miniconda or Anaconda installed on your operating system.